The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 ‘No, no there aren’t … so it did puzzle me and … I pulled out to the centre … you know the stretch where the barriers are down?
 That’s where he … pulled up against me and kept coming … I honked and honked … but had to keep my hands on the wheel … to hold my position … the barrier was starting again a couple of hundred … metres further on and I didn’t like the look of it.

-Just before the barrier started again … he gave an almighty shove and there were two choices … keep the line and hit the barrier … or take my chance going to the other side … across the grass … I must have only been doing 60 kph … crossing the grass but the car which swiped me … was doing far more … lucky it wasn’t head-on … rest is history.’
+Just before the barrier started again … he gave an almighty shove and there were two choices … keep the line and hit the barrier … or take my chance going to the other side … across the grass … I must have only been doing 60 kph … but the car which swiped me the other side … he was doing far more … lucky it wasn’t head-on … rest is history.’

 ‘Thanks.’
 She bent and kissed him, then took her leave.